 This is arguably the best preserved Ottoman town in Europe and the cobblestoned streets hide Byzantine churches and minarets that poke out between ancient city walls.
 The old town is still lived in and the houses occupied.
 That means bars and cafes with plenty of local atmosphere, although with little traffic it remains laid back and low key.

-Climb the cobblestones of Berat in our Southern Albania tour
+Climb the cobblestones of Berat on our Cultural Landscapes of Albania tour.

 The serrated peaks, frothing mountain rivers, and sparkling glacial lakes in the Albanian Alps are a mountainous landscape with few rivals.